infovista-opensource/vistamart-datasource/README.md

   * *PROPERTY 1* & *PROPERTY VALUE 1*: Additional slots filtering based on a property and its property value
   * *PROPERTY 2* & *PROPERTY VALUE 2*: Additional slots filtering based on a property and its property value
   * *PROPERTY 3* & *PROPERTY VALUE 3*: Additional slots filtering based on a property and its property value
-* Parent Instance Filtering (optional) : Used when querying instance having a parent instance (like an Interface)
+* Parent Instance Filtering (optional): Used when querying instance having a parent instance (like an Interface instance)
   * *PARENT VISTA*: Indicates the parent instance vista (based on the list of vistas available in the VistaMart topology).
   * *PARENT INSTANCE*: Indicates the parent instance (based on the list of instances available in the VistaMart topology filtered by the selected parent vista).
   * *PARENT PROPERTY* & *PARENT PROPERTY VALUE*: Additional instance filtering based on a property and its property value
 * Display Options
   * *ALIAS* : Can be used to override the serie name.
-By default, the name is "indicatorName (Instance Name)" but by using the following keywords, its name can be overriden: *$i*: Indicator Name, *$t*: Instance Tag, *$n*: Instance Name, *$N*: Basic Instance Tag, *$N*: Basic Instance Name, Any other text: The typed text
+By default, the name is "indicatorName (Instance Name)" but by using the following keywords, its name can be overriden:
+    * *$i*: Indicator Name
+    * *$t*: Instance Tag
+    * *$n*: Instance Name
+    * *$N*: Basic Instance Tag
+    * *$N*: Basic Instance Name
+    *  Any other text: The typed text

 ![Parameters example](https://github.com/infovista/vistamart-datasource/raw/master/src/images/parameters.png)

 ### Using variables in a dashboard

-Grafana variables can be used in order to ease integration of instances from the topology and to reduce development work.
+Grafana variables are used to ease integration of topology objects and to reduce development work.

 #### Configuration

-The variable must have the type *Query* and point to a VistaMart datasource.
+The variable must have the type *Query* and point to a defined VistaMart datasource.

 A JSON structure must be entered to define the type of object to query.
-The *type* JSON node is mandatory to specify the type of object to query. *filter* and *subfilter* are optional.
+The *type* JSON node is mandatory to specify the type of object to query. *filter* and *subfilter* are optional nodes.

 ![Variables](https://github.com/infovista/vistamart-datasource/raw/master/src/images/variables.png)